George Meade: Command of the Army of the Potomac

-Gettysburg
+Battle of Gettysburg

-In June 1863, Lee's took the initiative and moved his Army of Northern Virginia into Maryland and Pennsylvania.
 Meade rushed the remainder of his army to Gettysburg and deployed his forces for a defensive battle.
-Meade was only four days into his leadership of the Army of the Potomac and informed his corps commanders that he would provide quick decisions and entrust the them with the authority to carry out those orders the best way they saw fit.
+Meade was only four days into his leadership of the Army of the Potomac and informed his corps commanders that he would provide quick decisions and entrust them with the authority to carry out those orders the best way they saw fit.
 He also made it clear that he was counting on the corps commanders to provide him with sound advice on strategy.
-On the evening of July 2, 1863, Meade called a "council of war" consisting of his top generals.
-The council reviewed the battle to date and agreed to keep fighting in a defensive position.